The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Data description

 In this Section we briefly introduce a description of the data used in our empirical analysis.
 The dependent variable is the amount of fertilizer applied on a given portion of agricultural land.
 Relying on data related to quantities at national level would lower the precision of the estimation, since weather extremes may interest only some portions of a country territory and, therefore, their effect may be masked by aggregate data.

 Thanks to a recent dataset made available by \citet{lu17}, it is now possible to overcome this problem.
-Indeed, the dataset provides global time series gridded data of annual synthetic nitrogen (N) fertilizer application with a resolution of $0.5^{\circ} \times 0.5^{\circ}$ latitude--longitude for the period 1961--2013.
+Indeed, the dataset provides global time series gridded data of annual synthetic nitrogen (N) fertilizer application\footnote{The unit of measure of this quantity is grams per square meter per year.} with a resolution of $0.5^{\circ} \times 0.5^{\circ}$ latitude--longitude for the period 1961--2013.
 Given the high number of available data and the consequent computational burden, and supposing a decreasing quality of data for periods more distant in time, we decided to curtail the considered years from 1992 onward.